 NOTE: If you are experiencing pain on the outside of your knee, you are probably suffering from IT band syndrome.

 With runner's knee, the knee pain feels worse after running downhill or walking downstairs.
 You may experience swelling and inflammation and hear clicking or popping sounds when moving the knee as the knee cap is off track.
 Sitting for long periods of time will aggravate the condition.

 As with any injury you may experience, always seek advice from a medical professional.

-There are a number of possible causes for runners knee, but the problem doesn't originate in the knee.
-It can be caused by an incorrect running posture, foot strike or an imbalance of the muscles that support the knee.
+There are a number of possible causes for runners knee, but the problem doesn't usually originate in the knee.
+It can be caused by an incorrect running posture or an imbalance of the muscles that support the knee.
 If you have weak quadriceps and tight hamstrings, it can create an imbalance that puts too much stress on the knees.
-Other possible causes are:

 Try using positive affirmations to help you stay positive and speed recovery.
 Deep water running is a great way to maintain your fitness while taking a break from running.
 It is a non-impact workout that most closely emulates running.

 Seek professional medical advice, which will probably involve physical therapy treatments to help balance the muscles that support the knees.
 You may also want to try Reiki for Runners as it can help injuries heal faster.

 Some of the treatments that are regularly used to treat and speed recovery are: